jakob-varenbud/aasx-knowledge-base/README.md

 ## What is this?

-[AASX](https://www.ipa.fraunhofer.de/de/aktuelle-forschung/kompetenzzentrum-digitale-werkzeuge-in-der-produktion/digital-twin/asset-administration-shell.html) is a file format for digitally describing industrial assets and components (e.g. machines, sensors, parts).
-This app makes those files searchable — you can ask things like *"What is the serial number of the device?"* or *"What is the rated voltage?"*
+[AASX](https://industrialdigitaltwin.io/aas-specifications/IDTA-01001/v3.1.2/spec-metamodel/core.html#aas_attributes) is a file format for digitally describing industrial assets and components (e.g. machines, sensors, parts).
+This app makes those files searchable — you can ask things like *"What is the serial number of the device?"* or *"What is the recommended temperature of device XYZ?"*

 **How it works:**